About Me

 Current Research

-This fall, I research the interpretability and moral reasoning of LLMs at Relational Cognition Lab at University of California, Irvine.
-Previously, I researched model-free RL at the University of Maryland, College Park (NeurIPS 2025 ARLET Workshop), narrative representations of LLMs at Soka University of America (NeurIPS 2025 LLM-Evaluation Workshop), VLMs for emotion recognition at Texas State University (IEEE UEMCON 2024), and spatiotemporal understanding in model-based RL under the University of Tokyo.
+Although I summarized my interests above, my passion spans to the science of deep learning, language grounding in world models, contrastive learning, and more.
+In general, I am interested in how representations are structured in neural networks.
+This fall, I am working on the interpretability and moral reasoning of LLMs at Relational Cognition Lab at University of California, Irvine.
+Previously, I researched model-free RL at the University of Maryland, College Park (NeurIPS 2025 ARLET Workshop), narrative representations of LLMs at Soka University of America (NeurIPS 2025 LLM-Evaluation Workshop), VLMs for emotion recognition at Texas State University (IEEE UEMCON 2024), and spatiotemporal understanding in model-based RL at the University of Tokyo.